 With the help of the valley gunship, Kushana returns to the besieged city of Sapata only to find her regiment gone.
-She finds signs of a vicious battle, and chance upon the corpse of a Heedra.
+She finds signs of a vicious battle, and chances upon the corpse of a Heedra.
 A survivor reveals that the main army escaped upwind of the miasma, having been warned by Nausicaä and Chikuku.
-A few soldiers remained to wait for Kushana until they were overwhelmed by the heedras.
+A few soldiers remained to wait for Kushana before they were overwhelmed by the heedras.

-The heedras emerge from to ambush Yupa and Kushana.
+The heedras emerge to ambush Yupa and Kushana.
 Overmatched, Yupa calls for retreat, but Kushana decides to make a last stand.
-She is denied death, and is instead captured and taken back to Namulith’s ship; Yupa follows closely behind.
+She is denied death, however, and is instead captured and taken back to Namulith’s ship; Yupa follows closely behind.

-Nausicaä arrives at the final convergence point.
-From the corpse of the first scout a giant fungal tree has sprouted; she speculates there is something in Ohmu blood that stimulates growth.
+Nausicaä arrives at the convergence point.
+From the corpse of the first scout a giant fungal tree has sprouted; she speculates there is something in Ohmu blood that stimulates fungal growth.
 As the mutant molds converge, the Ohmu swallows Nausicaä into its body.
 In the distance, Chikuku telepathically senses that Nausicaä is gone.